braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/push_notifications/mobile_push.md

 ### Step 4: Add to home screen {#add-to-homescreen}

-Popular browsers (such as Safari, Chrome, FireFox, and Edge) support web push notifications in their later versions.
-To request push permissionon iOS or iPadOS for browsers that don't support web push notifications, your website must be added to the user's home screen by selecting **Share To** > **Add to Home Screen**.
+Popular browsers (such as Safari, Chrome, FireFox, and Edge) all support web push notifications in their later versions.
+To request push permission on iOS or iPadOS, your website must be added to the user's home screen by selecting **Share To** > **Add to Home Screen**.
 [Add to Homescreen](https://support.apple.com/guide/iphone/bookmark-favorite-webpages-iph42ab2f3a7/ios#iph4f9a47bbc) lets users bookmark your website, adding your icon to their valuable home screen real estate.

 ![An iPhone showing options to bookmark a website and save to the home screen]({% image_buster /assets/img/push_implementation_guide/add-to-homescreen.png %}){: style="max-width:40%"}